- February 22, 2021

 As we can see, resources with all the attributes can help to build sustainable competitive advantages.
 However, it is not possible to have all your resources fulfilling the VRIO qualities.
 For example, you have a rare software program that helps the company to save time effectively, but it is not an inimitable resource that could be substituted by your competitors.
 To make it inimitable or with even more attributes, you would like to use copyright to protect the computer software.
 As a result, no one can imitate your work without your consent.
 Your resource will go to the next stage and provide an unused competitive advantage.

 This piece has covered the VRIO internal value chain analysis and Michael Porter’s value chain model.
 They are both very useful tools for analyzing the activities of your business.
 Value chain analysis also enables you to focus on your core competencies to add value to your customers as well as to gain competitive advantages.
+CBX Cloud’s Supply Chain Management Software allows for retailers to take a deeper look at how their product design and sourcing efforts are helping to stand out from the competition.
 We are hoping that we have given you insights on what is a value chain analysis and how to do a value chain analysis.
 Get started and make a comprehensive overview of your business!